Chirag-Jani/90DaysDSA/README.md

 Solved some basic questions of binary search like -

-1. Finding 1st and Last occurance of an element in an array.
+1. Finding 1st and Last occurrence of an element in an array.
-2. total number of occurance of an element.
+2. the total number of occurrences of an element.
 3. Peak in a Mountain Array.

-- Also learned about Space complexity (as I continued from array and didn't learn about it.)
+- Also learned about Space complexity (as I continued from an array and didn't learn about it.)
   - when space complexity is affected?
   - constant and variable space allocation.